Some Big Health Care Policy Changes Are Hiding In The Federal Spending Package

 The budget provides SAMHSA with $19 million for the Suicide Prevention Lifeline — this includes an increase of $7 million over last year.
 The additional funding is a "significant improvement," notes Lauren McGrath, the vice president of public policy at Centerstone, a behavioral health care provider working in several states.

-Calls to the Lifeline are answered by a patchwork of about 165 local call centers that receive only about $1,500-2,000 per year of federal money.
+Calls to the Lifeline are answered by a patchwork of about 165 local call centers that receive only about $1,500 to 2,000 per year of federal money.
 Most of the federal funds support the Lifeline's national infrastructure.
-The additional funding, "will provide much needed resources to improve consumer access to the National Suicide Lifeline," McGrath wrote in an email.
-The funds will likely be used to identify areas where there are gaps in coverage and to support call centers in those places, she adds.
+The additional funding "will provide much needed resources to improve consumer access to the National Suicide Lifeline," McGrath wrote in an email.
+The funds will likely be used to identify areas where there are gaps in coverage and to find ways to fill in those gaps, she adds.

-Still, she notes that the service is far from fully funded and call centers struggle to keep pace with the rise in call volumes.
-As call volumes have increased, so have call wait times and dropped calls.
+Still, she notes that the service is far from fully funded and centers struggle to keep pace with the rise in call volumes.
+As call volumes have increased, so have wait times and dropped calls.
 "We have a lot more work to do here," she adds.

 The spending package also includes an increase of $7 million for the Zero Suicide Program, which provides a tools, training and outreach to help health care systems adopt effective suicide prevention approaches.

 This budget doesn't address funding needs for transitioning to the new 988 number that's in the works.
-That might come in the next fiscal year, notes McGrath. —Rhitu Chatterjee, Health Correspondent
+That might come in the next fiscal year, notes McGrath. —Rhitu Chatterjee, health correspondent

 Medicaid in the territories, community health clinics, and other "extenders"

 The U.S. territories had been facing a dramatic funding cliff this fall.
-The ACA gave the territories ten years of additional money for Medicaid, but that ran out in September — causing a potential $1 billion shortfall in 2020.
+The ACA gave the territories 10 years of additional money for Medicaid, but that ran out in September — causing a potential $1 billion shortfall in 2020.
 Guam and the Virgin Islands warned they would need to start cutting their Medicaid rolls, and Puerto Rico would have had to cut benefits to account for the funding cliff.

 Now, they won't have to — the spending package restores funding to the territories' Medicaid for two years.
-In fact, as Politico first reported, the White House agreed to four years of funding, but President Trump objected, a source familiar with the negotiations confirmed to NPR.
+In fact, as Politico first reported, the White House agreed to four years of funding, but Trump objected, a source familiar with the negotiations confirmed to NPR.

 Also attached to the budget are several other health "extenders," including funding for community health centers and safety net hospitals.
-However, those only got funding until May, notes Edwin Park, a research professor and the Georgetown Center for Children and Families.
+However, those only get funding until May, notes Edwin Park, a research professor and the Georgetown Center for Children and Families.

 Park thinks the new May deadline might be designed to help push forward legislation on other health priorities like prescription drug prices or surprise billing.

-"I hope that Congress will come back in the spring of 2020 and will provide a longer term extension, as opposed to again kicking the can down the road and placing these provisions in limbo," Park says. —Selena Simmons-Duffin, Health Policy Reporter
+"I hope that Congress will come back in the spring of 2020 and will provide a longer-term extension, as opposed to again kicking the can down the road and placing these provisions in limbo," Park says. —Selena Simmons-Duffin, health policy reporter